Greg Taube

-Greg Taube (born 18 April 1938) is a former Australian rules footballer who played with South Melbourne in the Victorian Football League (VFL).
+Gregor Manfred Taube (18 April 1938 – 28 August 2021) is a former Australian rules footballer who played with South Melbourne in the Victorian Football League (VFL).
 He transferred to Williamstown in 1961 and played 73 games and kicked 2 goals up until the end of 1964.
 He played in the losing 1961 VFA grand final against Yarraville, and was judged equal best first-year player the same season.
 He finished in third place in the 1963 Club best and fairest award.